castlewong/castlewong/Dev notes.md

 <img src="/Users/inside/Documents/castlewong/git_images/couldnot_read_from.png"  />

-This error informs us we have an authentication issue.
+This error informs us we have an authentication issue on SSH.

+SSH stands for

+> Secure Shell Protocol.

 If we encounter an SSH authentication issue, our first port of call is to add your key to the SSH keychain: